Our latest collaboration creates the world’s first haptic telerobot hand, sending touch across the globe

 How it works:

 Motion data captured by HaptX Gloves controls the movement of the anthropomorphic dexterous hand by Shadow Robot Company.
 SynTouch’s BioTac sensors are embedded in each fingertip of the robotic hand to collect tactile data that’s recreated as haptic feedback by HaptX Gloves is transmitted to the user’s hand.
+This sense of touch provides the user with a stimuli for advanced telepresence.

 How we tested it: